United States Regiments & Batteries > Indiana

 Battle of Antietam

-The brigade was the spearhead of Hooker’s early morning attack down the Hagerstown Pike.
+The Iron Brigade was the spearhead of Hooker’s early morning attack down the Hagerstown Pike.

-Lieutenant Colonel Alois O. Bachman (23 years old) commanded the regiment until he was mortally wounded, leaving command to 19 year old Captain William W. Dudley.
+Lieutenant Colonel Alois O. Bachman, who was 23 years old, commanded the regiment until he was mortally wounded.
+Nineteen year old Captain William W. Dudley assumed command.
 The regiment lost 12 men killed and 59 wounded.

 Captain Samuel J. Williams of Company K was promoted to lieutenant colonel and Captain William W. Dudley of Company B was promoted to major.

-October 6 Colonel Meredith was promoted to brigadier general and given command of the brigade.
-Lieutenant Colonel Samuel J. Williams was promoted to colonel and Major Dudley was promoted to lieutenant colonel.
+October 6 Colonel Meredith was promoted to brigadier general and given command of the Iron Brigade.
+Lieutenant Colonel Samuel J. Williams was promoted to colonel and took command of the regiment, while Major Dudley was promoted to lieutenant colonel.

 October 30 –